-Per the measures in Table 3-1, final construction designs would minimize the temporary disturbance of all temporary impacts to coastal scrub and riparian habitats, and any necessary impacts to such habitats would be restored on-site.
+Per the measures mandated by the BO (Appendix C), final construction designs would minimize the temporary disturbance of all temporary impacts to coastal scrub and riparian habitats, and any necessary impacts to such habitats would be restored on-site.
 Unavoidable effects to riparian/estuarine species and habitat would be compensated in accordance with the Riparian BO (USFWS 1995).
-In addition, impacts to upland species and habitat would be compensated in a manner and at a ratio as determined through section 7 consultation with the USFWS.
+In addition, impacts to upland species and habitat would be compensated in a manner and at a ratio as mandated by the BO issued for the Proposed Action (Appendix C).